balena-io-experimental/balena-migrate/README.md

 # BalenaOS Migration

-This project attempts to provide a generic solution to migrate a range of different device types, running linux operating systems to balenaOS.
+This project attempts to provide a generic solution to migrate a range of different device types running linux operating systems to balenaOS.

 ## How to use balena-migrate